scipy-conference/scipy_proceedings/papers/narendra_mukherjee/00_vanderwalt.rst

 Electrophysiology hardware
 --------------------------

-We use an open-source ephys recording system from Intan Technologies for neural recordings (http://intantech.com/RHD2000_evaluation_system.html).
-The RHD2000 series headstages connect to electrode bundles implanted in the animal’s brain and contain 32-128 amplifiers and ADCs.
+We use an open-source ephys recording system from Intan_ Technologies for neural recordings.
+The RHD2000 series ephys recording headstages connect to electrode bundles implanted in the animal’s brain and contain 32-128 amplifiers and ADCs.
 The Intan data acquisition system offers an open-source C++ based graphical interface that can record up to 512 electrodes (4 headstages) simultaneously at sampling rates of up to 30kHz/channel.
 This recording system is relatively robust to AC noise, because the electrode signals are digitized right on the headstage itself, but we additionally encase the animal’s behavior and recording chamber in a Faraday cage constructed with standard aluminum insect netting.

 Scientific Python stack for data analysis – spike sorting
 ---------------------------------------------------------